 Where you decide that bankruptcy will have a negative impact on your job you may have to avoid the solution entirely.
 You will then need to consider one of the alternative debt solutions.

-Contact use if you think bankrutpcy will affect your job and you want to discuss the alternative options.
+Contact us (0800 044 3194) if you think bankruptcy will affect your job and you want to discuss the options.